krobelus/rate-experiments/README.md

 State-of-the-art SAT solvers use complex inprocessing techniques to simplify a formula.
 To support proof logging, such a simplification must be backed by an appropriate fragment that will be added to the proof.
-If the proof fragment uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two].
+If the proof fragment uses deletions of reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two].
 The absence of an efficient checker for specified DRAT prevents solvers from using such techniques in competitions.
 We provide the first optimized checker for